What Happens if the Warning and Overflow Pipe are Plumbed Incorrectly?

 Warning pipes and overflows that are not plumbed correctly can lead to thousands of pounds worth of water damage to buildings.
 Failure to plumb the warning pipe to a monitored area may lead to faults going undetected for long periods.

 The role of the warning pipe is to alert personnel of rising water levels in the water storage tank, indicating a fault or malfunction with the inlet or other connections.
+This helps to reduce the risk of the water tank overflowing.

 If undetected, water levels will continue to rise and exit the tank through the water tank overflow.
 It is vital that the overflow is correctly piped to a gully or bunded area to accommodate overflow water and avoid flooding, water damage, and possible costly repairs.